sona1111/webgpu-super-resolution/README.md

 ## Introduction

 We created a WebGPU based image super resolution program.
 Under the hood, it runs a neural netork based on [ESRGAN](https://github.com/xinntao/ESRGAN).
-The input to the program is any RGB image.
+The input to the program is any RGB image that users provide.
 The output of the program is the same image with 4x the resolution.
 The program runs in Chrome Canary with the flag `--enable-unsafe-webgpu`.
 All the computation is done on the client side, so the images uploaded by clients will remain on the client side.
 No privacy concerns!
 We currently support up-sizing images of medium size.
 For example, a typical GPU with 4GB RAM can upsize image of size 400px by 400px.
 The size limit and run time varies depending on different client hardwares.

 ## Usage Instruction
 1. Download and install Chrome Canary/Chrome Dev/Firefox Nightly